-18.1 SPARKENHOE COMMUNITY PRIMARY SCHOOL takes Peer on Peer abuse seriously and we understand that some children are more vulnerable to physical, sexual and emotional bullying and abuse by their peers.
+28.3 SPARKENHOE COMMUNITY PRIMARY SCHOOL takes Peer on Peer abuse seriously and we understand that some children are more vulnerable to physical, sexual and emotional bullying and abuse by their peers.
 In our school, this kind of abuse will always be taken as seriously as abuse perpetrated by an adult and as seriously as a child who is suffering or likely to suffer significant harm.

-18.2 Our staff understand that a significant proportion of sexual related offences are committed by teenagers and, on occasion, such offences are committed by younger children.
+28.4 Our staff understand that a significant proportion of sexual related offences are committed by teenagers and, on occasion, such offences are committed by younger children.
 Our staff therefore understand not to dismiss some abusive sexual behaviour as 'normal' between young people and not to create high thresholds in such cases before appropriate action is taken.

-18.3 Staff and carers of children living away from home need clear guidance and training to identify the difference between consenting and abusive, and between appropriate and exploitative peer relationships.
+28.5 Staff and carers of children living away from home need clear guidance and training to identify the difference between consenting and abusive, and between appropriate and exploitative peer relationships.
 Our school will provide information, guidance and training to relevant staff members to support them with this.

-18.4 Children and young people who abuse others should be held responsible for their abusive behaviour, while being identified and responded to in a way that meets their needs as well as protecting others and our school has clear guidelines around this.
+28.6 Children and young people who abuse others should be held responsible for their abusive behaviour, while being identified and responded to in a way that meets their needs as well as protecting others and our school has clear guidelines around this.

-18.5 Our school also refers to the LSCB procedures (Chapter 2.2) which are written with particular reference to sexually abusive and inappropriate behaviours.
-Keeping Children Safe in Education 2016 also makes reference to Peer on Peer abuse and where there are serious child protection concerns, as a result of non-sexual violence by a child or young person, leading to actual or possible significant harm, our safeguarding and child protection measures will be implemented.
+28.7 Our school also referrers to the LSCPB procedures (Chapter 2.2)17 which are written with particular reference to sexually abusive and inappropriate behaviours.
+Keeping Children Safe in Education 2019 (Part 5) also makes reference to Peer on Peer abuse and Sexual Harassment and Violence and where there are serious child protection concerns, as a result of non-sexual violence by a child or young person, leading to actual or possible significant harm, our safeguarding and child protection measures will be implemented.